 When I was younger I was really skinny ..
 I had a very fast metabolism ; I did Tae Kwon Do , Skating classes , Swimming classes and normal gym class.
 Right when I hit first year uni ..
 I gained a fast amount of weight ..around 15-20 .
 I am now in 3rd year ..and I constantly battle with my weight … its hard being in university and maintain a healthy gym and diet habit.
 Im usually up past 12 studying … meaning I have dinner around 5 …and try try try try try not to eat and night ..but its SOOO hard sometimes.You can be in the library in one spot for hours … your stomach grumbles !

 THis year I have been cutting my carbs , drinking tons of water , and going to the gym atleast 3 times aweek.
-Im trying to up my gym since its bathing suit season soon ..but yea .. as long as you watch what you eat and get some workouts in … you CAN maintain /lose weight.posted about 5 years ago
+Im trying to up my gym since its bathing suit season soon ..but yea .. as long as you watch what you eat and get some workouts in … you CAN maintain /lose weight.posted over 5 years ago

 BTW I just had the biggest craving for candy …